Four Years of StrongPoints

 Here are just some of the ways you’ll build on your strengths each year.

-Work with your faculty adviser to explore your academic interests through Meredith’s general education and academic programs.
+Work with your faculty advisor to explore your academic interests through Meredith’s general education and academic programs.

 Enroll in FYE 100 and learn strategies for academic success, campus involvement, personal finance, and major and career exploration.